Plan Availability: Site Builder is an optional add-on to all plans.

 2. Click and hold your mouse on those horizontal lines and drag the link to a new position in the menu.

-3. Release your mouse button and the menu will now be reordered.
+3. Release your mouse button and the menu is now reordered.

 4. Click the blue Update button to save your progress.
 The same applies to submenus and they can be reordered in the same way.